darrenmwong/seat/README.md

 Resources
 ====

--Devise
+- Devise

--Facebook
+- Facebook

--Omniauth
+- Omniauth

--ActiveAdmin
+- ActiveAdmin

--RailsComposer (to generate initial app)
+- RailsComposer (to generate initial app)

--GA Instructors
+- GA Instructors

--Each other
+- Each other

--...and of course Google
+- ...and of course Google

 Planned Updates